Updated as of April 2018 with new and improved resources!

 New England, a foodie paradise

 This was my second time to Maine, Alicia and I previously went all the way up to Bar Harbor, but this time, we stayed further south in Kennebunkport at Hidden Pond Resort.
 Located a few miles outside of the downtown, this beautiful resort is definitely worth a mention.
 It might be the nicest place I’ve ever stayed in.
 The little cottages were built with such luxurious detail and the service was exceptional.
 French press coffee and warm pastries fresh out of the oven delivered to your door daily, was incredible.
-We all already picking out days to book for next year!
+Update!
+We have since booked to go back in 2018!

 As for the town of Kennebunkport, it is the epitome of a summer town in Maine.
 It is cheesy, local shops selling sweatshirts and nicknacks, and a constant stream of tourists overwhelming the streets.
 And you know what?
 I liked it!
 The feel of the town–very much not a city–was perfect.
 It is incredibly family friendly, gorgeous scenery, and extremely comfortable.